cap-js/docs/node.js/queue.md

 await DELETE.from('cds.outbox.Messages')
 ```

-### Tasks Table Not Found
+### Messages Table Not Found

-If the tasks table is not found on the database, this can be caused by insufficient configuration data in _package.json_.
+If the messages table is not found on the database, this can be caused by insufficient configuration data in _package.json_.

-In case you have overwritten `requires.db.model` there, make sure to add the queue model path `@sap/cds/srv/outbox`:
+In case you have overwritten `requires.db.model` there, make sure to add the outbox model path `@sap/cds/srv/outbox`:

 ```jsonc
 "requires": {